Classical Dynamics of Vortex Solitons from Perturbative Scattering Amplitudes: Non-Relativistic Effective Field Theory

 \subsection{Moduli Space Metric}

-Following the well-known conjecture of Manton \cite{Manton:1981mp}, it is known that the slow-motion dynamics of critical vortices corresponds to geodesic motion on the moduli space of vacua \cite{Ruback:1988ba,Samols:1991ne}.
+Following the well-known conjecture of Manton \cite{Manton:1981mp}, it is known that the slow-motion dynamics of critical vortices corresponds to geodesic motion on the moduli space of solutions of the BPS equations \cite{Ruback:1988ba,Samols:1991ne}.
 The 2-vortex moduli space metric is not known in closed form, but has been calculated numerically \cite{Shellard:1988zx,Myers:1991yh} as well as analytically at leading asymptotic order \cite{Manton:2002wb}.
 In this section we will derive an approximate perturbative expression for the moduli space metric from the general vortex-vortex potential (\ref{finalpotential1loop}).

 To extract the metric on the moduli space we truncate the effective Hamiltonian (\ref{HNREFT}) at $\mathcal{O}(\mathbf{p}^2)$ and lift the result to a general reference frame.
 In general this procedure is ambiguous and naively we need to go back and recalculate the potential in a general frame.
 This is actually unnecessary, it is sufficient to note that the leading momentum dependence arises from the Lorentz invariant prefactors in the REFT amplitudes (\ref{MREFTtri}, \ref{MREFTbox}), which then reduce to Galilean boost invariant expressions in the non-relativistic limit, explicitly